southpolemonkey/study_notes/english.md

-quilt | you use it to cover and keep you warm when you sleep | australian wool quilt ephemeral | lasting for a very short period of time readiness | the state of being ready for something
+quilt | you use it to cover and keep you warm when you sleep | australian wool quilt ephemeral | lasting for a very short period of time readiness | the state of being ready for something marketing lead | a potential customer daunting | seeming difficult to deal with, intimidating prompt | to make someone decide to do something | What promoted you to use my service?